 Call for abstracts

-Alzheimer Europe is calling for abstracts for oral and poster presentations on the following subjects:
+Alzheimer Europe and Alzheimer Society of Finland are calling for abstracts for oral and poster presentations on the following subjects:

 Guidelines for writing abstracts

 Please respect the following guidelines when writing your abstract:

 - Only abstracts submitted in English will be considered.

 - Abstracts need to be submitted via the online submission system.
 Abstracts submitted by e-mail, fax or post will be ignored.

 - Abstracts should be written in concise form and should not exceed 300 words.